Managing Toddler Tantrums and Unwanted Behavior

 It happens: your child throws a tantrum (for example).
 What do you do?

-Boiled down, here is the protocol at its most rudimentary level:
+Boiled down, here is the protocol at its most rudimentary level (click to skip ahead):

 1. Wait; take a deep breath; don’t talk too much; see if a natural consequence remedies the problem (example: you threw your ball off the deck, now it’s gone — oh well!)